Janbinkowski96/Case_study/Task_2/reports/Final_report.md

     corresponding labels (sarcastic - 1, not sarcastic - 0) were merged into the full data set, which was split into 70% training set and 30% test set.

-5) Random forest classifier was fitted to train set, then evaluated using [classification reports](../reports/model_metrics.txt).
+5) Random forest classifier was fitted to train set, then evaluated using classification reports.
    Models was saved into [file](../models/classifier).

-6) Trained model [metrics](../reports/model_metrics.txt) were compared with the dummy model.
+6) Trained model [metrics](../reports/model_metrics.txt) were compared with the dummy model [metrics](../reports/dummy_model_metrics.txt).

 #### Result